Where Can I Do An MBA And A CFA?

 Looking south to the United States, four of the top 20 MBA programs are affiliate partners of the CFA Institute: NYU, Darden, Johnson, and UNC Kenan-Flagler.

 Through electives, each business school offers content learning opportunities to prepare for the CFA exam.

 Johnson also offers two credit-bearing CFA review courses to prepare for all three levels of the exam.

 Johnson and Darden also provide a limited number of scholarships that may include fee waivers and/or covers a portion of the enrollment fee for any of the three CFA exams.

 Although it offers fewer advantages, employers in the financial services sector have a particular affinity toward NYU Stern’s MBA graduates, reflected in their over 26% graduate placement in investments.

 While earning an MBA in tandem with preparing for the CFA may facilitate the study required to earn the CFA designation, numerous non-CFA-affiliate MBA programs have excellent reputations within the financial sector.

 With schools like Wharton, Stanford, Columbia, and more, don’t limit yourself to only evaluating member institutions of the CFA Partner Program; instead, look at business schools holistically and ensure your best professional development.

 Ask an Admissions Expert a Question!

-Next week, you'll have the opportunity to ask Linda Abraham, founder and senior admissions consultant for admissions.com, anything you want about getting into business school.
+Next week, you'll have the opportunity to ask Linda Abraham, founder and senior admissions consultant for accepted.com, anything you want about getting into business school.